East Region (Cameroon): Land

 The soil of the East is predominantly ferrallitic, rich with iron and red in colour.
 The southern three quarters of the region consists of metamorphic rock such as gneiss, schist, mica, and migmatite.
-Starting at about the level of Bertoua and going north, however, granite becomes the dominate soil component.
+Starting at about the level of Bertoua and going north, however, granite becomes the dominant soil component.
 While the region supports an abundance of plant life, it is not particularly fertile due to leaching caused by the humid environment.
 Eastern dirt hardens quickly in the sun, and it is often used as a building material by poorer inhabitants.

 Drainage

 The region contains several river systems: the Nyong, which drains the central-western area, the Dja in the southwest, the Lom in the northeast, the Kadéï, which drains the northwest, the Boumba in the centre and southeast, and the Sangha and Ngoko, which drain portions of the southeast and form the border with the Central African Republic and Congo respectively.
 Many of these rivers have carved out valleys that surround them.
 The rivers of the territory have only slight gradients, and floods can occur along them during the rainy season.
 The Lom and Nyong rivers eventually empty into the Atlantic Ocean.
 All other rivers in the East form part of the Congo River basin.